 Phone & Email Script:

 My name is ___ and I am reaching out as a fellow New Yorker due to my concern about ICE detention at Orange County Jail.
-[If you are from Orange County or have any connections to it, be sure to mention that.]
+[If you are from Orange County or have any connections to it, be sure to say so.]

 I appreciate your willingness to hear out our concerns about ICE detention at Orange County Jail.
 I firmly believe that the county should not be making money off of the violence of immigration detention.
 The ICE contract at Orange County Jail enables ICE to transfer our community members to detention centers across the country, in addition to exposing our family and friends in detention to horrific conditions and treatment which is longterm and well documented.